AlteredM1nd/gw2-reshade-eloras-personal-presets/EFFECTS.md

 - **Purpose:** Screen-space directional occlusion (advanced AO).
 - **Key Settings:**
   - `Quality`, `Radius`, `Intensity`.
+  - `FadeStart`: Distance from the camera where the effect begins to fade out.
+  - `FadeEnd`: Distance from the camera where the effect is completely faded out.
 - **Tips:** More realistic than basic AO, but more demanding.

 ### GloomAO.fx